Working with Yr 6 students

-The Bridge provides sessions for 5-11 years olds who are struggling emotionally and socially at school and who may need additional help in core skills.
-A bespoke programme of practical activities in small groups or individuals.
+The Bridge provides sessions for Year 6 Primary Students both individually or in small groups who are struggling emotionally and socially at school and who may need additional help to support them as they transition to secondary school.

 We use the Thrive Approach, to build students self-esteem, social skills and confidence.
 We help children with poor social and emotional development to improve their learning capactity and coping mechanisms.
 Some of the skills we aim to develop include:

 working collaboratively to achieve jointly agreed objectives

 negotiating solutions to conflicts using words to describe their feelings and listening to others

 being motivated to solve problems and seeing themselves as ‘doers’ with self-initiated goals

 being able to manage negative feelings, such as anxiety, sadness and frustration

 Perhaps the most significant opportunity the project affords however, is offering young people the chance to become enthused about learning new skills and helping them to engage in education.
 Through this we hope to foster a love of learning that can be built upon within the school setting.
 As a result, students benefit in their confidence which supports their transition to secondary school.